My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 Why the beetroot aisle is mostly a trap

-What we found was a category of beetroot products that were, in most cases, not built for her.
+I went looking.
+What I found was a category of products that were, in most cases, not built for me.

 Most were powders.
-They tasted, as she had already discovered, like something a child would refuse.
-Several of the most popular brands listed the weight of the powder on the front of the bottle — the “6000 mg beetroot” sticker — but never standardized the actual dietary nitrate content, which is the only thing that matters for the second pathway.
-You can have a kilogram of beetroot powder and almost no nitrate in it, depending on the soil it grew in, the variety, the processing, the heat exposure during drying.
+They tasted, as I had already discovered, like something a child would refuse.
+Several of the most popular brands listed the weight of the powder on the front of the bottle — “6000 mg beetroot” — but never standardized for the actual dietary nitrate content, which is the only thing that matters for the second pathway.
+You can have a kilogram of beetroot powder and almost no nitrate in it, depending on the soil, the variety, the processing.

-Many were loaded with sugar to mask the earth taste.
-Several were aimed primarily at men — bodybuilders, weekend cyclists, “pump” products with cartoon labels.
+Many were loaded with sugar.
+Several were aimed at men — bodybuilders, weekend cyclists, “pump” products with cartoon labels.

-What my sister wanted — what I think most women in her position want — was something specific.
+I wanted something specific.
 A daily capsule.
 No powder.
 No sugar.
 No mixing.
-No tongue-turns-blue moment.
-Standardized for the dietary nitrate dose that matched the published research, not the marketing weight of the powder.
-Third-party tested for what was actually in the bottle.
+No tongue-turns-red moment.
+Standardized for the dietary nitrate dose that matched the published research, not the marketing weight.
+Third-party tested.
 Made for women in midlife.
 Sold by a company that wasn’t embarrassing.

 It’s called Purevia Beetroot.

 First, the standardization.
 Purevia is built around dietary nitrate content, not powder weight.
-The dose is set to align with the level used in postmenopausal cardiovascular research, not what looks good on a label.
-That alone disqualifies most of the bottles on the supplement shelf.
+The dose aligns with the level used in postmenopausal cardiovascular research, not what looks good on a label.
+That alone disqualifies most of the bottles on the shelf.

 Second, the format.
-It’s a capsule.
 Two capsules a day with water.
 No taste.
 No sugar.
 No mixing.
 No staining.
-No 3 PM mess on the kitchen counter.
-She has been on it long enough now to confirm that the part she dreaded most about beetroot — the taste, the powder, the daily friction — was, with this, simply not part of the experience.
+The part I dreaded most about beetroot — the taste, the powder, the daily friction — simply isn’t part of the experience.

 Third, the testing.
-Each batch is third-party tested for both the actual dietary nitrate content and for heavy-metal contamination, which is a real and under-discussed issue with root-vegetable supplements grown in soils that aren’t carefully sourced.
+Each batch is third-party tested for actual dietary nitrate content and for heavy-metal contamination, which is a real and under-discussed issue with root-vegetable supplements.
 The certificate of analysis is available on request.

 - Support the body’s second nitric oxide production pathway — the one that doesn’t require estrogen